OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 review is successful, they sign their initials at the bottom of the document and commit this to the repository with a signed and verified commit.

-PRs are allowed to be merged even if the document isn't approved, or the review was only partial, or not at all.
-As long as the document either stays, or is moved back into the `drafts` directory prior to merging.
+As long as the impact is only on documents within the `drafts` directory PRs are allowed to be merged even if the document isn't approved, or the review was only partial, or not at all.

 One workflow for signing documents using the online GitHub workflow is first creating an inline review as in {numref}`Figure %s <start-inline-review>`: